The Role of Analytics in Optimizing Social Media Integration

 Governance, Privacy, and Reporting Best Practices

 Start by treating social data governance as an operational requirement, not a one-off legal checkbox.
-Establishing clear rules for consent, minimization, and reporting prevents late-stage rework and protects brand trust.
+Creating clear rules for consent, data minimization, and reporting helps avoid last-minute changes and maintains brand trust.

 Prerequisites